naveens711/java-applicaiton-1/README.txt

-this is a new jenkins project
+this is a new jenkins projectAdded the thrid line